mlrun/mlrun/docs/runtimes/configuring-job-resources.md

 Alternatively, you can specify the preemption using {py:meth}`~mlrun.runtimes.KubeResource.with_priority_class` and {py:meth}`~mlrun.runtimes.KubeResource.with_node_selection` parameters.
-This example specifies that the pod/function runs only on non-preemptible nodes:
+This example specifies that the pod/function runs only on non-preemptible (on-demand) nodes:

 ```
 import mlrun